raducu5700u/CommandWave/playbooks/tutorials/03_Custom_Playbooks.md

 1. Use ```bash for proper syntax highlighting
 2. Include comments to explain complex commands
 3. Keep commands focused on single tasks
-4. Use variables for values that might change
+4. Use variables for values that might change (using the proper $varName format)

 ## Example: Creating a System Info Playbook